DrewWham/The-Clonalescent/README.md

 ## Detailed Usage
 ### Coalescent simulations
+To perform coalescent simulations, use the `-S` option when running the program.

+`python clonalescent.py -i infile.txt -o outfile.sim -S`

-To perform coalescent simulations, an input file containing three parameters is required: *Ne* - The effective population size, *Ge* - The number of unique genotypes, *n* - the number of individuals sampled.
+An input file containing three parameters is required: *Ne* - The effective population size, *Ge* - The number of unique genotypes, *n* - the number of individuals sampled.
 The input file contains exactly three lines in the order *Ne*, *Ge*, *n*.
 For example the following file:

 ```
    5000